Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 ## 5.1 Identifiers

-As described in the "DID Method Schema: did:eosio"
+As described in the [3.
+DID Method Schema: did:eosio](#3-DID-Method-Schema-dideosio).

 ### 5.2 DID Subject